BorysShulyak/strapi-plugin-field-formula/README.md

 ## ❤️ Support or Donate
 If you are enjoying this plugin and feel extra appreciative, you could [buy me a book](https://bmc.link/borisshulyak) 📖 or 3 📖📖📖.

+## 💕 Special Thanks
+- I want to say thank you to **my wife Diana** for her love, daily support, motivation and inspiration.